Squish for Qt Tutorials

 test compare [property get $table rowCount] 125

-For each property of interest, we retrieve a reference to the object we are interested in, and then verify its properties using one of Squish's verification functions.
+For each property of interest, we retrieve a reference to its object, and then verify the value using one of Squish's verification functions.
 We can also call methods on the object to interact with it, if we wish.

 For more examples of manually written tests, see Creating Tests by Hand, How to Create Test Scripts, and How to Test Applications - Specifics.